open-education-hub/binary-security/chapters/README.md

 This is a landing page for your course.

-Here you will add infomation about your course that a student might want to know at first glance.
+Here you will add information about your course that a student might want to know at first glance.